T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 File upload
 -----------

-By default the mime type of every uploaded file is checked against a whitelist of allowed mime types.
+By default the mime type of every uploaded file is checked against a white list of allowed mime types.
 The mime type of a file can be (easily) faked by an attacker.
 This check is good to handle regular user file upload for specific file types.
 To prevent attacks against uploading and executing malicous code this won't help.